Top 10 Best Minnesota Twins Players of All Time

 20 Jim Perry

-No this is not the Jim Perry of TV game show fame, this is the Jim Perry Twins fans will remember, he was a great forgotten pitcher, but Twins fans know better, in 1960 he won 18 games and in 1969 won 20 games for the first time in his career and then it was his year (1970), he posted a 24-12 record, played in the MLB ALL-Star Game, led the Twins to the AL West Title and was named American League Cy Young Award.
-Perry, a proud member of the Twins Hall of Fame.
+No, this is not the Jim Perry of TV game show fame.
+This is the Jim Perry Twins fans will remember.
+He was a great pitcher, often forgotten, but Twins fans know better.
+In 1960, he won 18 games, and in 1969, he won 20 games for the first time in his career.
+Then, in 1970, he posted a 24-12 record, played in the MLB All-Star Game, led the Twins to the AL West Title, and was named the American League Cy Young Award winner.
+Perry is a proud member of the Twins Hall of Fame.

 Its Joeysworld